 The capital stock of Bayer AG, amounting to Euro 2,116,986,388.48, is divided into 826,947,808 no-par registered shares.
 Bayer has a 100 percent free float as defined by Deutsche Börse, the operator of the Frankfurt Stock Exchange.
 Under our Articles of Association, each of our ordinary shares represents one vote.

-End of 2016, some 360,000 stockholders worldwide were listed in our share register - an increase of more than 20 percent compared with the previous year.
+End of 2017, some 343,000 stockholders worldwide were listed in our share register - a decrease of about 4 percent compared with the previous year.
 The majority of these stockholders were private investors, most of them based in Germany.
 Private investors held approximately 12 percent of the capital stock on that date, with Bayer employees holding approximately 1 percent.

 Stock ownership by region